pablodezutter/Javascript-Bonus/readme.md

 first get the information from the label make a function to fetch the fridays, 13th in the year, so we need to points 1th of the given year and last --> difficult

+#Wednesday 8th of May

+## arrays
+oefening 1,2,3 were ok
+ex 4 was ok
+ex 5 was a little hard
+ex 6 finding in an array? -> still looking